 You may have already addressed the gap in your resume or cover letter.
 If you have, use what you stated as a starting point for a discussion.
-If not, take the time to frame a response before you go to an interview.
-That way you won't be caught off-guard without a response.
+If not, take the time to frame a response before you go for an interview.
+That way, you won't be caught off guard without a response.

-How To Answer Interview Questions About Employment Gaps
+How to Answer Questions About an Employment Gap

 Of course, the best way to answer won't be the same for everyone.
-Your approach to these questions depends on many factors - how you spent the time off, your level of success in the jobs you left, and your track record after the gap or gaps, for example.
+Your approach to these questions depends on many factors, such as how you spent the time off, your level of success in the jobs you left, and your track record after the gap or gaps, for example.

 Here are a few angles to consider when discussing gaps in employment: